-Elhart K-9’s has been approached several times in the last year in regards to helping out homeless and abandoned German Shepherds, whether they are purebred or crosses.
+Elhart K-9’s has been approached several times in the last several years in regards to helping out homeless and abandoned German Shepherds, whether they are purebred or crosses.
 Up until December 2012, we did not have the room for helping out in this area and regretfully had to say no to these dogs.
 We however, decided this was something that we would have to make room and time for, these dogs needed someone standing behind them and help them get to a place where they could be placed in a forever home.

 Arrived at Elhart: October 5, 2015

 I was approached by a family to help find Gunner a forever home.